AshtinDonuts/ad_ASAP/README.md

 We will use it to implement and experiment with a real-world deployment of ASAP (Tian et al., 2024).

+## Expected hardware setup:
+* Viper X 6+1 DoF articulated arm
+* GPU - RTX 4090
+* Intel Realsense D405 cameras

+## Additional equipment
+* 3D printed CAD file for beam assembly
+* Custom hardwood for fixing articulated arms

-Updates:
+### Updates:

-24 Apr 2025 - Started project
+* 24 Apr 2025 - Started project

 Below is content from the original repository
 ---